Verastem Inc. (VSTM)'s Financial Results Comparing With Zynerba Pharmaceuticals Inc. (NASDAQ:ZYNE) | New Business Observer

 |256.57%

-For the past year Verastem Inc. has -55.36% weaker performance while Zynerba Pharmaceuticals Inc. has 256.57% stronger performance.
+For the past year Verastem Inc. had bearish trend while Zynerba Pharmaceuticals Inc. had bullish trend.

 Summary

-Zynerba Pharmaceuticals Inc. beats on 5 of the 8 factors Verastem Inc.
+On 5 of the 8 factors Zynerba Pharmaceuticals Inc. beats Verastem Inc.

 Verastem, Inc., a biopharmaceutical company, focuses on discovering and developing drugs for the treatment of cancer.
 Its programs target the focal adhesion kinase (FAK) and the phosphoinositide 3-kinase (PI3K)/mTOR signaling pathways.
 Its lead FAK inhibitor is defactinib (VS-6063), an orally available candidate for combination therapy with immuno-oncology agents and other anti-cancer compounds.
 The companyÂ’s defactinib is in Phase 1b study for the treatment of pancreatic cancer, as well as in Phase 1/2 clinical trial for the treatment of ovarian cancer, non-small cell lung cancer, mesothelioma, and pancreatic cancer.
 It also engages in developing duvelisib, an investigational oral therapy that targets the PI3K signaling pathway, as well as attacks malignant B-cells and T-cells and disrupt the tumor microenvironment to help thwart their growth and proliferation for patients with lymphatic cancers through the dual inhibition of PI3K delta and gamma.
 The companyÂ’s duvelisib is in Phase 3 randomized and two-arm trial for the treatment of patients with relapsed or refractory chronic lymphocytic leukemia or small lymphocytic lymphoma, as well as completed the Phase 2 study for the treatment of patients with refractory indolent non-Hodgkin lymphoma.
 The company has license agreement with Infinity Pharmaceuticals, Inc.; The Scripps Research Institute; and Pfizer, Inc. Verastem, Inc. was founded in 2010 and is headquartered in Needham, Massachusetts.